algorandfoundation/algokit-cli/docs/architecture-decisions/2024-03-06_local_dev_ui_packaging.md

   - Launch child processes.
   - Launch commands from shell.
 - The explorer can be deployed to a website.
 The explorer website has limited functionalities, compared to the desktop version.
+- The explorer will be distributed:
+  - As standalone installers.
+  - Via package managers: Winget for Windows, Homebrew for macOS and Snapcraft for Linux.
+- (Nice to have) the explorer should support self-update.

 ## Options